List of Development Banks in India: Check Meaning, Types, Roles, Features, & Objectives

 • In January 1982, EXIM Bank was established with the aim of financing, and promoting Foreign Trade in India.

-• The main objectives of Export Import Bank of India are as follows
+• The main objectives of the Export-Import Bank of India are as follows

 • To provide financial assistance to exporters and importers.